 As a retired firefighter, I wore a polycarbonate helmet for 30 years that gave me an amazing level of protection.
 I cannot count the number times it saved me from serious head injuries.
 I would think we would all want to take advantage of furniture as a great source of protection.

 To think everything will be crushed in an earthquake or collapsing structures is not realistic with California construction.
 Schools are built to an even higher standard than normal commercial construction.
 We build with lightweight building materials such as wood.
 When we use concrete, it is reinforced with steel.

 What concerns me, is how many school teachers may have been influenced by the erroneous Triangle of Life email and will place their (our) children in harms way by having them lie in the aisles.
-To think that not having a cover (head and neck protection) during an earthquake is better than Drop, Cover and Hold On is irresponsible and dangerous.
-Remember you cannot outrun an earthquake, Drop, Cover, and Hold On will not only save lives, but it will reduce panic and chaos by not running during the shaking.
+To think that not having a cover (head and neck protection), during an earthquake is better than Drop, Cover and Hold On is irresponsible and dangerous.
+Remember, you cannot outrun an earthquake, Drop, Cover, and Hold On will not only save lives, but it will reduce panic and chaos by avoiding any running during the shaking.
 For more strategies for earthquake response for schools, check out our “Disaster Response Guide for Schools”